Dark energy: Supernovae

-The existence of dark energy, in whatever form, is needed to reconcile the measured geometry of space with the total amount of matter in the universe.
-Measurements of cosmic microwave background anisotropies indicate that the universe is close to flat.
-For the shape of the universe to be flat, the mass–energy density of the universe must be equal to the critical density.
-The total amount of matter in the universe (including baryons and dark matter), as measured from the cosmic microwave background spectrum, accounts for only about 30% of the critical density.
-This implies the existence of an additional form of energy to account for the remaining 70%.
-The Wilkinson Microwave Anisotropy Probe (WMAP) spacecraft seven-year analysis estimated a universe made up of 72.8% dark energy, 22.7% dark matter, and 4.5% ordinary matter.

-Work done in 2013 based on the Planck spacecraft observations of the cosmic microwave background gave a more accurate estimate of 68.3% dark energy, 26.8% dark matter, and 4.9% ordinary matter.

 Large-scale structure

 The theory of large-scale structure, which governs the formation of structures in the universe (stars, quasars, galaxies and galaxy groups and clusters), also suggests that the density of matter in the universe is only 30% of the critical density.

 A 2011 survey, the WiggleZ galaxy survey of more than 200,000 galaxies, provided further evidence towards the existence of dark energy, although the exact physics behind it remains unknown.
 The WiggleZ survey from the Australian Astronomical Observatory scanned the galaxies to determine their redshift.
 Then, by exploiting the fact that baryon acoustic oscillations have left voids regularly of ≈150 Mpc diameter, surrounded by the galaxies, the voids were used as standard rulers to estimate distances to galaxies as far as 2,000 Mpc (redshift 0.6), allowing for accurate estimate of the speeds of galaxies from their redshift and distance.
 The data confirmed cosmic acceleration up to half of the age of the universe (7 billion years) and constrain its inhomogeneity to 1 part in 10.
 This provides a confirmation to cosmic acceleration independent of supernovae.